 Across this course there are five module assignments and two reflection assignments.
 The purpose of these assignments is to allow you to engage deeply in the readings and to connect them to your lived experience and your administrative practice.
 The module assignments are group assignments, and the reflection assignments are individual assignments.
 Only the instructor will have access to the reflections written as part of this course.
-The prompt for the two reflection assignments will be available on Canvas at the start of the module in which the reflection is assigned.
+The prompts for these assignments will be available on Canvas at the start of the module in which they are assigned.
 There are two types of module assignments - collective journals and double-entry journals.
 Regardless of type you will work in your assigned learning community to complete these assignments.
 Learning communities must set up their own process for completing this work and must rotate who writes the synthesis and analysis and submits final learning community journal.